-Looking for Denver hardwoods?
+Looking for hardwoods in the Denver Metro area?
 We have increased the hardwoods we stock!
 In addition to carrying 1×4 through 1×12 in Red Oak, Maple, Poplar, and Cherry, we also carry domestic hardwoods including White Oak, Ash, Hickory, Alder, Walnut, Sugar Pine and Aromatic Cedar.
 In more “exotic” species, we have a selection including Wenge, Zebrawood, Lacewood, Padauk, Bubinga, and Mahogany.

 We stock at least a few boards in over 20 species.

 The world of hardwoods is handled much differently than framing lumber.
 Hardwoods are much more a piece-by-piece item and certainly is based on a customer’s needs and tastes.
 We do stock a few types in other thicknesses also.

 Stop by as seeing is really the only way to appreciate the variety and looks of the different species of wood.